 (The seatbelt warning light turns off only when the driver fastens the seatbelt.)

-Front passenger's seatbelt warning light
+4/2: Front passenger's seatbelt warning light (The posthelt warring light turns off)

 (The seatbelt warning light turns off only when the front seat passenger fastens the seatbelt.)